0xAX/asm/content/asm_1.md

 }
 ```

-Every of us can understand what's this C code does.
+Everyone understands what this C code does.
 But...
-How this code works at low level?
+How does this code works at low level?
 I think that not all of us can answer on this question, and me too.
-I thought that i can write code on high level programming languages like Haskell, Erlang, Go and etc..., but i absolutely don't know how it works at low level, after compilation.
-So I decided to take a few deep steps down, to assembly, and to describe my learning way about this.
+I thought that i could write code on high level programming languages like Haskell, Erlang, Go and etc..., but i absolutely don't know how it works at a low level, after compilation.
+So I decided to take a few deep steps down, to assembly, and to describe my journey of learning.
 Hope it will be interesting, not only for me.
-Something about 5 - 6 years ago I already used assembly for writing simple programs, it was in university and i used Turbo assembly and DOS operating system.
-Now I use Linux-x86-64 operating system.
+Something about 5 - 6 years ago, I already used assembly for writing simple programs.
+It was in university and I used Turbo assembly and DOS operating system.
+Now, I use Linux-x86-64 operating system.
 Yes, must be big difference between Linux 64 bit and DOS 16 bit.
 So let's start.

 ## Preparation